 Build a fulfillment business that’s flexible enough to scale in multiple regions while still addressing the California market’s nuances.

-Author bio: Jake Rheude (pictured) is the Director of Marketing for Red Stag Fulfillment, an ecommerce fulfillment warehouse that was born out of ecommerce.
+Author bio: Jake Rheude (pictured) is the Vice President of Marketing for Red Stag Fulfillment, an ecommerce fulfillment warehouse that was born out of ecommerce.
 He has years of experience in ecommerce and business development.
 In his free time, Jake enjoys reading about business and sharing his own experience with others.